Akash-1612/Akash-1612/README.md

 <h1 align="center">Hi 👋, I'm Akash</h1>
 <h3 align="center">A guy you've never heard of</h3>

-- 🔭 I’m currently working on **a group mobile app project.**
+- 🔭 I’m currently working on **a Mobile app project.**

-- 🌱 I’m currently learning **How to sleep and eat at the same time.**
+- 🌱 I’m currently learning **How to sleep and eat at the same time, oh & also Flutter.**

-- 👯 I’m looking to collaborate on **Anything with Flutter involved.**
+- 👯 I’m looking to collaborate on **Anything with Flutter or Java involved.**

 - 🤝 I’m looking for help with **my ongoing existential crisis.**